ktmeaton/ncbitaxonomy2json/README.md

 ```

 ### 3. Convert the taxidlineage.dmp file into json format and write to output file
+Reorganizing life as we know it takes time.
+Have patience.
 ```
 python ncbitaxonomy2json.py --input example/taxidlineage.dmp --output example/taxidlineage.json
 ```